 This is s box that plugs into your computer by USB (sometimes FireWire) that allows you to connect your instruments and microphones to the computer and lets the computer send sounds back to your monitors or speakers.
 Some of the more popular USB audio interfaces for home studios are the Presonus 24c and the Focusrite 2i2.
 The M-Audio Air 192|6 is also a good interface and is ideal if you want to use it next to your other gear with a level knob at the top.

 You will need these because you want to hear the sounds in detail when you are recording and you want to turn off the monitors when recording with a microphone so the rest of the song is not recorded to your microphone tracks.

 Studio monitors are special speakers which do not alter the sound so you get a nice clear sound making it easier to mix music accurately.

-If you are going to record your voice or an instrument like acoustic guitar then you will need a microphone which will plug into the audio interface.
+If you are going to record your voice or an instrument like acoustic guitar then you will need a microphone that will plug into the audio interface.

-Using a microphone stand to clip the microphone to will help get a better recording because movement of the microphone or tapping your hands on the microphone when recording can get onto the recording.
+Using a microphone stand to clip the microphone onto will help get a better recording because the movement of the microphone or tapping your hands on the microphone when recording can get onto the recording.

 There is not much more you need to get started.
 You can now make your own music with the set-up above.
 I should mention you may need cables to connect everything but the cables you need will depend on the equipment you buy so make sure you get them when you buy the equipment.